dekoza/mtgpl/docs/_sources/AER.rst.txt

 Aether Chaser
    First strike

-   When Aether Chaser enters the battlefield, you get {E} {E} (two energy counters).
+   When Aether Chaser enters the battlefield, you get {E}{E} (two energy counters).

-   Whenever Aether Chaser attacks, you may pay {E} {E}.
+   Whenever Aether Chaser attacks, you may pay {E}{E}.
 If you do, create a 1/1 colorless Servo artifact creature token.

 Chandra's Revolution